The Group Research and Innovation Project (GRIP) is open to students from all academic Colleges.

 Upon successful completion, students will have the knowledge and skills to:

-- Synthesise technical knowledge and approaches to generate solutions to a complex interdisciplinary project.
+- Synthesise knowledge and approaches to generate solutions to a complex interdisciplinary project.

 - Develop, analyse, and critically evaluate alternative options in order to justify and generate deliverables in a real-world project.

-- Apply project management and organisational skills to produce time-sensitive deliverables in a multi-disciplinary team.
+- Apply management and organisational skills to produce time-sensitive deliverables as part of an interdisciplinary team.

-- Effective transmission of decisions and solutions using appropriate media to professional and lay audiences.
+- Transparent transmission of decisions and solutions using appropriate media to professional and lay audiences.